-Land-use, real property, energy and environmental law matters including: property and permit-related litigation, commercial transactions, conservation and planning; representation before the Environmental Court, Public Utility Commission, and Supreme Court; advising municipalities; employment litigation; liquor licensing.
+Land-use, real property, energy and environmental law matters including: property and permit-related litigation, commercial transactions, conservation and planning; representation before the Environmental Court, Public Utility Commission, and State and Federal Courts; advising municipalities; employment litigation; liquor licensing.

 Education: University of Massachusetts at Amherst (B.A. summa cum laude); Vermont Law School (J.D. magna cum laude).
 Phi Beta Kappa.
 Vermont Law Review – Senior Managing Editor.

-Court Admissions: Admitted to practice before all state courts in Vermont, in the United States District Court for the District of Vermont, and in the United States Court of Appeals for the Second Circuit, and the Supreme Court of the United States.
+Court Admissions: Admitted to practice before all state courts in Vermont and New York, the United States District Court for the District of Vermont, the United States Court of Appeals for the Second Circuit, and the Supreme Court of the United States.